Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

-We performed a numerical minimization of the classical energy to confirm the presence of a degenerate manifold of non-coplanar ground states with $\vec{L}_{\triangle}=0$ within the gray region of Fig.~\ref{fig:Classical-PD}.
-More details about the calculations, performed on finite-size clusters with periodic boundary conditions are given in Appendix~\ref{sec:app-finite} and \ref{sec:iterative}.
-The main results of the minimization are summarized in Fig.~\ref{fig:iterativeL2_27} where we plot the value of $\langle \vec{L}_\triangle^2 \rangle$ (averaged over triangles) as a function of the exchange couplings, for the finite-size cluster with $N=27$ sites depicted in Fig.~\ref{fig:iterativeclu} of Appendix~\ref{sec:app-finite}.
-Results for a $N=36$ sites cluster are also shown in Appendix~\ref{sec:iterative} (Fig.~\ref{fig:iterativeL2_36}).
-In the optimal solutions, $\vec{L}_\triangle^2$ is actually found to be identical for all triangles, and yields the residual energy per triangle with respect to the ideal ground state with $\vec{L}_\triangle=0$.
-We observe that in most of the region delimited by the boundaries of Eq.~\eqref{eq:NonCPCondition}, we obtain a degenerate set of ground states with $\langle\vec{L}_\triangle^2\rangle=0$ (within machine precision).
+We performed iterative minimization of the classical energy to confirm the presence of a degenerate manifold of non-coplanar ground states with $\vec{L}_{\triangle}=0$ within the gray region of Fig.~\ref{fig:Classical-PD} (see Methods).
+The main results of the minimization are summarized in Fig.~\ref{fig:iterativeL2_27}\,a, where we plot the value of $\langle| \vec{L}_\triangle| \rangle$ (averaged over triangles) as a function of the exchange couplings, for a finite-size cluster with $N=27$ sites (see Supplementary Fig. 1, and Supplementary Fig. 3 for analogous results on a $N=36$ site cluster).
+In the optimal solutions, $|\vec{L}_\triangle|$ is actually found to be identical for all triangles.
+Its square value yields the residual energy per triangle with respect to the ideal ground state with $\vec{L}_\triangle=0$.
+We observe that in most of the region delimited by the boundaries of Eq.~\eqref{eq:NonCPCondition}, we obtain a \emph{degenerate} set of ground states with $|\vec{L}_\triangle|^2=0$ for each triangle (within machine precision).
 Indeed, starting the iterative minimization with different initial points, we find several independent minima which cannot be connected to each other by lattice symmetries and global spin rotations, thus confirming the large degeneracy of the classical ground state, as predicted in Ref.~\cite{Moessner2017}.
-We also note that the $\vec{L}_\triangle=0$ solutions found by the minimization are, in general, non-coplanar, and can be exploited to construct $\vec{L}_\triangle=0$ ground states for larger systems, by simply using the $N=27$ ($N=36$) sites cluster as effective unit cells for \textit{type-II} (\textit{type-I}) clusters (cfr.
-Appendix~\ref{sec:app-finite}).
+We also note that the $\vec{L}_\triangle=0$ solutions found by the minimization are, in general, non-coplanar, and can be exploited to construct $\vec{L}_\triangle=0$ ground states for larger systems, by simply using the $N=27$ sites cluster as effective unit cells for type-II clusters (see Supplementary Note 1).